adem-wg/adem-spec/draft-linker-adem-wg-adem-dns.md

 First, a verifier MUST perform a general TXT record query for the domain name of question.

-Second, for each record starting with one of the values of `type`, the verifier parses the record according to {{!RFC1464}} and the specification of `key`.
+Second, for each record, starting with one of the values of `type`, the verifier parses the record according to {{!RFC1464}} and the specification of `key`.
 Records for which parsing fails MUST be ignored.

 Third, for each emblem identified in the previous step, the verifier assembles a set of tokens.